CharlieMignogna/Tim-Duncan-Statistical-Analysis-Evaluating-Career-Dominance/README.md

 ![KDandRussellPER](Images/OfficialPer's.png)

-The Unadjusted Personal Efficiency Rating (uPER) formula is, in actuality, extremely comprehensive.
-I am using a simplified version here and becuase of that my script isn't completely accurate.
-However once adjusted and normalized the PER that is returned is still very close to the official ratings.
+The unadjusted Personal Efficiency Rating (uPER) formula is, in actuality, extremely comprehensive.
+I am using a simplified version here and because of that, my script isn't completely accurate.
+However, once adjusted and normalized, the PER that is returned is still very close to the official ratings.

-The Comprehensive uPER formula, developed by John Hollinger:
+The comprehensive uPER formula, developed by John Hollinger:

 ![perFormula](Images/PER_Formula.png)

 ## Results

-Using my PlayerEfficiencyRating script I calculated Tim duncan and Anthony Davis's PER for each season they were in the nba and stored the values in a csv.
-Then I moved to R and plotted the data
+Using my PlayerEfficiencyRating script, I calculated Tim Duncan and Anthony Davis's PER for each season that they were in the NBA, and stored the values in a csv.
+Then I moved to R and plotted the data.
 ```python
 def calculate_PER_for_all_seasons(player_name):
     player_id = get_player_id(player_name)